Series

 in combination with additional intra-cavity components for the pulse formation,

-the potential for cost-efficient mass production, a necessary requirement for
+semiconductor lasers have the potential for cost-efficient mass production, a

 achieving multi-Watt power levels.
 Vertical external cavity surface emitting